BouazizOmar/BouazizOmar/README.md

 # 👋 Hi there!

-I'm a Data Science student, passionate about AI with hands-on experience in both AI and web development.
+I'm an AI Engineer, passionate about AI with hands-on experience in both AI and web development.
 I enjoy coding for fun😋.